ouinordine/ouinordine.github.io/README.md

 This section contains details of my education and also includes a downloadable CV of myself.

-### 💡 Interests
+### 💡 Interests and Skills
 In this section, I get to share what excites me about tech and my professional interests.
+I also share programming languages I am knowledgeable in.

 ### 🛠️ Projects